-Corequisites: RTT 105, BIO 136, EMS 207, ENG 101.
+Corequisites: RTT 105, BIO 136, EMS 207

-Fundamentals of Respiratory Therapy II 6 credits (3 lecture/12 laboratory)
+Fundamentals of Respiratory Therapy II

+(3 lecture/12 laboratory, 8 clincal)

-RTT 112 is the second course of study in the fundamentals of respiratory care.
-This course is designed to assist the student in mastering the skills necessary to provide competent, effective, and safe general and non-acute respiratory care in a variety of clinical settings.
-The course combines classroom (didactic) instruction, laboratory demonstration, experimentation, and practice with clinical instruction and the application of the basic therapeutic modalities employed in contemporary respiratory care.
-Both the philosophy of the program and the scope of content mandate an extensive independent study commitment which relies heavily on assigned text readings, self-instructional material, and audiovisual materials.
-As with all successive courses in the Respiratory Therapy Program, emphasis will be placed upon utilizing classroom knowledge and skills to develop and expand clinical expertise.
-Prerequisites: RTT 105, RTT 111, BIO
+The course is designed to assist the student in mastering the skills necessary to provide competent, effective, and safe acute and non-acute respiratory care in a variety of clinical environments.
+The course combines classroom (didactic) instruction, laboratory demonstration, experimentation, and clinical instruction and the application of therapeutic modalities.
+Prerequisite: RTT 105, RTT 111, BIO 136 Corequisites: RTT 150, BIO 251